viakab/fpv-builds/README.md

 Personal build log for the multirotors I've designed, built, tuned and flown over about 14 years of RC aircraft (fixed wing → helicopters → FPV multirotors).
-It's documented because the parts of this I enjoy most: frame design, wiring and integration, RF video links, bench-to-first-flight testing, overlap with what I do professionally.
+It's documented because frame design, wiring and integration, RF video links, bench-to-first-flight testing, are the parts of this I enjoy most.

 Each build folder will have the full parts list, more photos, and notes.

 ---

-## 1. Scratch-designed 2" micro quad
+## 1. 2" micro quad

 ![Micro quad in the field](builds/micro-quad-2in/images/hero.jpg)